 - 1. Creates a BootJar task named bootJar that will create an executable, fat jar for the project.
 The jar will contain everything on the runtime classpath of the main source set; classes are packaged in BOOT-INF/classes and jars are packaged in BOOT-INF/lib - 2.
 Configures the assemble task to depend on the bootJar task. - 3.
 Configures the jar task to use plain as the convention for its archive classifier. - 4.
 Creates a BootBuildImage task named bootBuildImage that will create a OCI image using a buildpack. - 5.
 Creates a BootRun task named bootRun that can be used to run your application. - 6.
 Creates a configuration named bootArchives that contains the artifact produced by the bootJar task. - 7.
 Creates a configuration named developmentOnly for dependencies that are only required at development time, such as Spring Boot's Devtools, and should not be packaged in executable jars and wars. - 8.
-Configures any JavaCompile tasks with no configured encoding to use UTF-8. - 9.
+Creates a configuration named productionRuntimeClasspath.
+It is equivalent to runtimeClasspath minus any dependencies that only appear in the developmentOnly configuration. - 9.
+Configures any JavaCompile tasks with no configured encoding to use UTF-8. - 10.
 Configures any JavaCompile tasks to use the -parameters compiler argument.